nelsonjchen/blindnotdumb/content/primary2016-committed-but-concerned.md

-When push comes to shove, let there be no doubt about the fact that I think we, as one of the wealthiest societies on the planet, should be doing everything we can to help the poor and underserved enjoy a standard of living that gives them the opportunity to work towarcs a better life.
+When push comes to shove, let there be no doubt about the fact that I think we, as one of the wealthiest societies on the planet, should be doing everything we can to help the poor and under served enjoy a standard of living that gives them the opportunity to work towards a better life.

 Whenever I talk to conservatives about this, they rail against the